When Your Rottweiler Channels their Inner Wolf

 But there are ways to manage behavioral howling so that your Rottweiler learns to control his lupine instincts.

 Keep Their Minds Occupied

-As we’ve discussed, that intelligent brain of your Rottweiler’s needs plenty to keep it busy.
-If it’s separation anxiety or loneliness that’s causing your Rottweiler to howl, then this can be addressed in different ways.
+As we’ve discussed, that intelligent brain of your Rottweiler needs plenty to keep it busy.
+If separation anxiety or loneliness that’s causing your Rottweiler to howl, this can be addressed in different ways.

-If you must be out of the house for long periods of time, consider putting your Rottweiler in daycare.
-They’ll have the time of their life and it’ll stamp out your howling woes.
+If you must be out of the house for long periods, consider putting your Rottweiler in daycare.
+They’ll have the time of their life, and it’ll stamp out your howling woes.

 Make Sure They’re Getting Plenty of Exercises

 Rottweilers have a large amount of physical energy that needs expanding.
-If they’re stuck in the house all day and can’t run around, then this will be a prime reason for howling, if out of frustration if nothing else.
+If they’re stuck in the house all day and can’t run around, this will be a prime reason for howling, if out of frustration, if nothing else.

 Don’t Feed into the Howling

-Like a lot of behaviors that you don’t want to feed into, howling for attention won’t last long if it doesn’t get the attention desired.
+Like many behaviors you don’t want to feed into, howling for Attention won’t last long if it doesn’t get the desired Attention.

 It’s not easy, of course, because that howl can be pretty loud, but Rottweilers who live for their owners’ love and adoration will soon give up on an activity that gets them neither.